 Meet EPA Environmental Engineer Terra Haxton, Ph.D.

 EPA Environmental Engineer Terra Haxton, Ph.D., uses computer simulation models to support Homeland Security Research to protect drinking water.
-She investigates approaches to help water utilities be better prepared to respond to contamination incidents in their distribution systems.
+She investigates approaches to help water utilities better understand the resilience of their system, and be prepared to respond to any type of disasters (natural or man-made) in their distribution systems.

 How does your science matter?

-Our drinking water can become contaminated as it flows through the distribution system to us.
-Contamination can occur if: the water infrastructure is old and damaged; a natural disaster occurs like an earthquake or hurricane; or from acts of terrorism.
-My research uses computer models that simulate these events to help water utilities prevent the contamination risks in our water supply.
-I use a map of a specific water utility network—the pipes, storage tanks, and other infrastructure that transport drinking water from the source to the tap—combined with a computer program called EPANET to model the flow of water and contaminants in that distribution network.
+Clean, safe water is a basic requirement for public health and a critical contributor to prosperous and sustainable communities.
+Our drinking water systems are vulnerable to a variety of incidents, including contamination which can occur from aging water infrastructure; natural disasters, such as a hurricane or flood; or acts of terrorism.
+My research uses computer models that simulate these incidents to help water utilities understand and reduce the risks to our water supply.
+I use a map of a specific water utility network—the pipes, storage tanks, and other infrastructure that transport drinking water from the source to the tap—combined with a computer program called WNTR to model the flow of water and contaminants in that distribution network.

-- EPANET - software that models water distribution piping systems.
+- WNTR - software that simulates and analyzes water distribution piping systems under disaster scenarios

-We look at a variety of contaminants of concern, from everyday contaminants such as the bacteria E. coli, to chemical or biological agents.
-Our homeland security research can be applied to a wide range of contaminants so it's really helpful to water utilities.
+We look at a variety of emergency scenarios, from common occurrences such as pipe breaks to less common manmade and natural disasters, such as chemical spills in source water, earthquakes, or hurricanes.
+Our homeland security research can be applied to a wide range of hazards so it's really helpful to water utilities.